Prevent OA

 Injury to the knee joint, such as an anterior cruciate ligament (ACL) rupture, whether treated surgically or non-operatively, can lead to OA of the knee later in life (referred to as post-traumatic osteoarthritis or PTOA).
 Individuals with a history of knee injury are 3-6 times more likely to develop knee OA.
 Down the line, almost half of individuals with an ACL injury will develop knee OA within 10 years.

 It’s time to translate the evidence of injury prevention into practice.
 Sports injuries, like ACL injuries, can sideline a young athlete for months or even end a career.
-While creaky joints are not on your young players’ minds, sports injuries can increase the risk for osteoarthritis later in life.
-ACL injuries can lead to osteoarthritis earlier than you think!
+While creaky joints are not on your young players’ minds, sports injuries can increase the risk for OA later in life.
+ACL injuries can lead to OA earlier than you think!

 Learn more about Remain in the Game: A Joint Effort, a program with materials for coaches and step-by-step videos tailored to keep players healthy by avoiding sports injury